-Audit staff performed the following procedures during the seven site visits:
+To achieve the audit objectives, auditors performed the following procedures during the five site visits:

 - 1. Selected all vouchers over \$1,000 to ensure proper handling and timely return. - 2.
-Judgmentally selected vouchers under \$1,000 consisting of at least one advance, one advance with returned funds, and one informant pay. - 3.
+Judgmentally selected vouchers under \$1,000 consisting of at least two advances, two advances with returned funds, and two informant payments. - 3.
 Counted cash on hand. - 4.
 Physically traced at least two items of evidence from the selected vouchers to the PCB. - 5.
 Performed various analyses on the yearly data.